Jean Roberts (athlete): Biography

 She competed at four Commonwealth Games between 1962 and 1974, winning medals on each occasion, and represented Australia at the 1968 Olympic Games in Mexico City.
 Her elder sister Val Roberts competed in gymnastics at the 1960 and 1964 Olympics.

-Jean won the discus throw at the Pacific Conference Games in 1969 at Tokyo.
+Roberts won the discus throw at the Pacific Conference Games in 1969 at Tokyo and won the British WAAA Championships title in the shot put event at the 1971 WAAA Championships.

-Jean also won the 1973 and 1975 American Athletic Union championships in the discus.
+Roberts also won the 1973 and 1975 American Athletic Union championships in the discus.

-Jean received her Doctorate of Education from Temple University in the mid 1970s and then coached and taught at the University of New Hampshire.
+Roberts received her Doctorate of Education from Temple University in the mid 1970s and then coached and taught at the University of New Hampshire.

+She coached thrower Gael Martin to two gold medals at the 1986 Commonwealth Games.

-She was the first Director of Coaching for the Australian Athletic Union from 1979 -'85 and then an administrator at the Australian Institute of Sport until 2001.
-There she ran the Olympic Training Centre Programs for athletes, coaches and sports medicine practitioners from Oceania and ten African countries.
+She was the first Director of Coaching for the Australian Athletic Union from 1979 -1985.
+She was appointed an administrator at the Australian Institute of Sport (AIS) in 1985 and worked there until 2001.
+Whilst at the AIS, she managed the Olympic Training Centre Programs in the lead up to the Sydney 2000 Olympics for athletes, coaches and sports medicine practitioners from Oceania and ten African countries.

+Roberts career was recognised through several awards - Australian Olympic Committee Order of Merit (1996), Oceania Athletics’ Merit Award (1997) and the Australian Sports Medal (2000).

+Roberts died in Canberra on 17 September 2024, at the age of 81.